 A team that is autonomous is best able to examine and increase its own velocity to optimize value creation.
 Extending the Value Stream metaphor, water flowing downhill can cut its own channel to find the fastest and most efficient path down the mountain.

 People are generally most motivated and engaged when they have autonomy.
-When successful, this sets up a virtuous circle: autonomous teams that prove their accountability gain more autonomy, allowing them to be more successful.
+When successful, this sets up a virtuous circle: Autonomous Teams that prove their accountability gain more autonomy, allowing them to be more successful.
 This is an important success factor in highly effective organizations.

-Note that while this pattern as written focuses on the Development Team and on the complete Scrum Team, it extends even to pairs of Developers working together.
+Note that while this pattern as written focuses on the Development Team and on the complete Scrum Team, it extends even to pairs of Developers (see Developing in Pairs) working together.
 Autonomy extends all the way to the level of individual team members, who are trusted to do their best to report successes, failures, and willful process compliance (or not) on their own rather than being externally monitored.
 In fact, research shows that a decrease in what is usually called “transparency” in fact helps surface and resolve impediments.
 Respecting individual autonomy means respecting privacy.